usmanhalalit/laracsv/README.md

 ## Installation

-Just run this on your terminal
+Just run this on your terminal:

 ```
 composer require "usmanhalalit/laracsv:1.*@dev"